 About the School

-Keele University School of Nursing and Midwifery is based at the Clinical Education Centre within the University Hospital of North Midlands NHS Trust.
+Keele University School of Nursing and Midwifery is based in the Darwin Building in the heart of the University campus as well as the Clinical Education Centre within the University Hospitals of North Midlands NHS Trust.

 - Respecting others

 - Operating within a framework of integrity

 - Excellence in education and commitment to maintain high standards

 - Providing a nurturing and supportive environment to maximise individuals’ potential

 - Being innovative and creative